 Apply to graduate

-You need to apply to graduate and have your qualification conferred, whether you plan to attend a ceremony or not.
+You need to apply to have your qualification conferred even if you don't want to attend a graduation ceremony.

-After your final grades are released, your qualification must be marked as “degree complete” in the Student Records tool in Pūaha before you can apply to graduate and have your qualification conferred.
-There may be a delay of up to three weeks between the release of your final grades and this status appearing in your records.
+After your final grades are released, your qualification must be marked as 'qualification completed' in the Student Records tool in Pūaha before you can apply to graduate and have your qualification conferred.
+There may be a delay of up to five weeks between the release of your final grades and this status appearing in your records.

-If your qualification isn’t marked as “degree complete” in Student Records within that time frame and you think there might be a problem, contact your Student Success team.
+If your qualification isn’t marked as 'qualification completed' in Student Records within that time frame and you think there might be a problem, contact your Student Success team.

 Outstanding fees, debts, or fines need to be cleared before your qualification can be conferred.
 A delay in conferment can affect which graduation ceremony you are able to attend.

-- Check that your name and qualification are correct as these are the name and qualification that will appear on your qualification certificate—the formal, legal record of your qualification.
+- Full legal name and qualification—check that your full legal name and qualification are correct as these will appear on your qualification certificate—the formal, legal record of your qualification.

-- Check the email address is correct, as we’ll use this to contact you.
+- Email address—check the email address is correct, as we’ll use this to contact you.
 You’ll also use this address to access your electronic transcripts.

-- Check your contact details, including your postal address, postcode and phone number are correct.
+- Contact details—check your contact details, including your postal address, postcode and phone number are correct.
 If you selected to have your certificate posted, this is where it will be sent.
-For international postage, we require an email, postcode and a domestic phone number.
+For international postage, a local phone number and postcode must be provided along with the postal address.

 It is better to update these details early as making changes while you’re applying to graduate can cause delays.